PostgREST/postgrest-docs/api.rst

 To negate any operator, prefix it with :code:`not` like :code:`?a=not.eq.2` or :code:`?not.and=(a.gte.0,a.lte.100)` .

-For more complicated filters you will have to create a new view in the database, or use a stored procedure.
+For more complicated filters you will have to create a new view in the database, or use a function.
 For instance, here's a view to show "today's stories" including possibly older pinned stories:

 .. code-block:: postgresql